The Cable Guy

-The Cable Guy is a 1996 American psychological thriller comedy film directed by Ben Stiller, written by Lou Holtz Jr. and starring Jim Carrey and Matthew Broderick.
+The Cable Guy is a 1996 American black comedy film directed by Ben Stiller and written by Lou Holtz Jr. It stars Jim Carrey as an eccentric cable installer who intrudes on the life of a customer (Matthew Broderick).
+Leslie Mann, George Segal, Diane Baker and Jack Black appear in supporting roles.
 It was released in the United States on June 14, 1996.
-The film co-stars Leslie Mann, Jack Black, George Segal, Diane Baker, Eric Roberts, Owen Wilson, Janeane Garofalo, David Cross, Andy Dick, Stiller, and Bob Odenkirk.

-In the film, Carrey plays an eccentric cable installer who becomes overly intrusive in the life of a customer, played by Broderick.
-The film was a box office success, though not to the extent of many of Carrey's previous films.
-It received mixed reception from critics, but has since attained a cult following.
+The film was a box office success, grossing over $100 million, though not to the extent of many of Carrey's previous films.
+It received mixed reviews from critics, but attained a cult following.